30h Th, 15h Pr, 15h Proj.

 Assessment methods and criteria

 Students are assessed via homework assignments and on the basis of a written exam in the first session.
-Submitting all homeworks in time is essential to pass the course.
+Submitting all homeworks in time is essential to pass the course, as well as having taken the exam.

-In the second session, students will need to retake the 2 homework assignments (one for "genetics" and one for "bioinformatics) for which they performed worst, possibly adapted, and have to retake the written exam.
+In the second session, students will need to retake the homework assignment for "genetics" and the homework assignment for "analytics" for which they performed worst, possibly adapted, and have to retake the written exam.

 The written exams cover material from both the theoretical and practical sessions.